t6kke/BadmintonSkillCalculator/README.md

 Python version that was used to develop the application: Python 3.10

-Required libraries: pandas, openpyxl, sqlite3
+Required libraries: pandas, openpyxl, sqlite3, BeautifulSoup

 working directory includes the source data files.
 I provide example data both in txt file and also in excel files.